Skip to content

 Step 1: Do some research.

-In the middle of writing this post, I Googled “modest teen clothing” and poked through some of the results.
-Jen Clothing has pretty dresses, but here’s the frustrating part.
-When you type in a word like “modest” with “clothing,” the search results will only take you to sites dedicated to that quality and, let’s be real.
+In the middle of writing this post, I googled “modest teen clothing” and poked through some of the results.
+Jen Clothing has pretty dresses but here’s the frustrating part.
+When you type in a phrase like “modest fashion,” the search results will only take you to sites dedicated to that quality, and let’s be real.
+Either you’ll find clothing that is out of most budgets, or clothing that really doesn’t strike the style fancy of young ladies.

 Step 2: Take a good, honest look at your current wardrobe.